ibm-cloud-docs/containers/cs_ingress_types.md

 Expose multiple apps in your {{site.data.keyword.containerlong}} cluster by creating Ingress resources that are managed by IBM-provided application load balancers.
 {: shortdesc}

-On 05 July 2021, the DNS provider is changed from Cloudflare to Akamai for all `containers.appdomain.cloud`, `containers.mybluemix.net`, and `containers.cloud.ibm.com` domains for all clusters in {{site.data.keyword.containerlong_notm}}.
+As of 07 July 2021, the DNS provider is changed from Cloudflare to Akamai for all `containers.appdomain.cloud`, `containers.mybluemix.net`, and `containers.cloud.ibm.com` domains for all clusters in {{site.data.keyword.containerlong_notm}}.
 If you currently allow inbound traffic to your classic cluster from the Cloudflare source IP addresses, you must also allow inbound traffic from the [Akamai source IP addresses](https://github.com/IBM-Cloud/kube-samples/tree/master/akamai/gtm-liveness-test){: external} before 05 July.
 After the migration, you can remove the Cloudflare IP address rules.
 For more information, see the [announcement](https://cloud.ibm.com/notifications?selected=1621697674798){: external}.
 {: important}

 {{site.data.keyword.containerlong_notm}} supports only the Kubernetes Ingress image for the Ingress application load balancers (ALBs) in your cluster.
 The Kubernetes Ingress image is built on the community Kubernetes project's implementation of the NGINX Ingress controller.
 The previously supported {{site.data.keyword.containerlong_notm}} Ingress image, which was built on a custom implementation of the NGINX Ingress controller, is unsupported.